Chair designs through the ages reflect changes in materials, technology, and society

-Author Christophe Pourny, a French-born, New York-based furniture expert, whom, you may recall, helped me rescue my 200-year-old chest from the depths of mold a couple weeks ago, was a history major in college.
+Author Christophe Pourny, a French-born, New York-based furniture expert, whom, you may recall, helped me rescue my 200-year-old chest from the depths of the mold a couple of weeks ago, was a history major in college.

 “Chairs are a perfect way to illustrate the different periods of history,” said Pourny, who regularly tends to George Washington’s writing desk.
-“The chair is witness to the evolution of interiors, technical progress, materials and society.”
+“The chair is witness to the evolution of interiors, technical progress, materials, and society.”

 In chapter one, “Meet Your Furniture,” Pourny takes a Darwinian view of the humble chest.